antonio-marasescu/template-ethereum-express-server/README.md

-# template-ethereum-express-server
+# Ethereum Express Server Template
-A small template for an ethereum express server
+A small template for an Ethereum express server using Truffle for contract deployment